 Roasted almonds are one of my favorite foods and an important part of my eating plan.
 What about my family’s eating plan?
 Well, my husband is one of the main reasons I cook and bake as religiously as I do.
 He comes from a family of excellent cooks who love to eat.
 However, recently, he went on a diet and sent me this email:

 “Was thinking you might want to do a post on how I have used the Abs Diet to get in shape and that you and I now eat the same, and mention that almonds are their #1 food too.”

 So, there you have it.
 Now we eat the same –tons of veggies, protein, some nuts, the occasional piece of fruit.
 OK, so our diets are slightly different.
 I’m on the Elana Diet (a grain-free paleo diet) and he’s on the Abs Diet.
 However, we both eat almonds and not a lot of dessert (not even my healthy dessert recipes).

 Wondering how to roast almonds?
 Here’s how you can make your own to snack on at any time of the day.

-- Spread the almonds out in two 9 x 13 inch baking dishes
+- Spread almonds on two 9 x 13 inch baking dishes

 - Bake at 350° for 10-15 minutes, until a nutty aroma wafts out of the oven

 - Remove almonds from oven and cool for 20 minutes